Justice Storytellers:

 • 30-min 1:1 introductory call

-• Optional 50-min 1:1 coaching session (additional cost)
+• 1 x 50-min 1:1 coaching session

-• Reflection questions/prompts between sessions
+• Assignments /prompts between sessions

 • Resource kit (session links, tailored exercises, additional resources for sustaining creative practice & community)